Wednesday 20th Jan 2016

 ‘Eddie’s great.
 We just tell Eddie what to do and he does it,’ she says, sitting cross-legged on the floor next to me.
 ‘I have never had to talk him into doing anything.
 Eddie’s just like, “Come on guys, what are we doing now?
 Bigger, faster, harder!”
 It’s more a case of me telling him, “Eddie, we can’t do that!”
 We need to make sure he can work tomorrow, you know.’

 ‘Angelina was the same.
-Sometimes we had to pull the insurance people over and say “you have to tell Angelina we can’t let her jump off that 100 foot building because if it goes wrong, it goes wrong very badly.”
-She’d be willing to do everything, so we’d have to pull the reigns in on Angie.
-It’s so much fun, working with people like Angie and Eddie,’ she says.
+Sometimes we had to pull the insurance people over and say, “You have to tell Angelina we can’t let her jump off that 100ft building because if it goes wrong, it goes wrong very badly.”
+She’d be willing to do everything, so we’d have to pull the reins in on Angie.
+It’s so much fun, working with people like Angie and Eddie.

 ‘Phew, sorry,’ she says, crouching back down beside me.
 ‘My whole job is delivering what David thinks up, so I have to pick my moments and just bombard him with 200 questions whenever I can.
 It helps me set the action for this film especially, because it’s so character-based.